Shares of Apple, Inc. go ex-dividend as it gears up to distribute nearly $3 billion to holders

-Over the past year, Apple has been paying out around $2.5 billion in dividends every quarter, a figure that increased 15 percent to $2.8 billion last year when Apple increased dividend payments to the holders of its 892.55 million outstanding shares.
+Over the past year, Apple has been paying out around $2.5 billion in dividends every quarter, a figure that increased 15 percent to $2.8 billion earlier this year when Apple increased dividend payments to the holders of its 899.74 million outstanding shares.

 $143 million less in dividend payments after buying back shares

-Beginning three quarters ago, the company started paying its previously announced "significant increase" in dividends as part of an expanded capital return program.
+Beginning two quarters ago, the company started paying its previously announced "significant increase" in dividends as part of an expanded capital return program.